tnc-ca-geo/animl-lambda/README.md

 - Animl cloud platform    https://github.com/tnc-ca-geo/animl

 ## About
-The animl-lambda stack is a collection of AWS resources managed by the [Serverless framework](https://www.serverless.com/).
+The animl-ingest stack is a collection of AWS resources managed by the [Serverless framework](https://www.serverless.com/).
 When users or applications such as [animl-base](http://github.com/tnc-ca-geo/animl-base) upload images to the ```animl-staging-<stage>``` bucket, a lambda function: